Exploring the unspoilt wilderness of Zambia's Nanzhila Plains

 ABOUT THE AUTHOR, SARAH KINGDOM

 Travel writer, mountain guide and mother, Sarah Kingdom was born and brought up in Sydney, Australia.
 Coming to Africa at 21, she fell in love with the continent and stayed.
 Sarah guides on Kilimanjaro several times a year and has lost count of how many times she has stood on the roof of Africa.
 She has climbed and guided throughout the Himalayas and now spends most of her time visiting remote places in Africa.
-When she is not travelling, she runs a cattle ranch in Zambia with her husband.
+When not travelling she runs a cattle ranch in Zambia with her husband.